 The team has the capacity to create new ideas through group interaction and the influence of outside people.
 Good ideas are followed up, and people are rewarded for innovative risk taking.

 Each member of the team knows that he or she can influence the team agenda.
-There is a feeling of trust and equal influence among team members that facilitates open and honest communication.
+There is a feeling of trust and equal influence among team members that facilitate open and honest communication.